Madhupur Municipal Council

-Madhupur Municipality, also known as Madhupur Nagar Parishad, is the civic body that governs Madhupur and its surrounding areas in the Madhupur subdivision of Deoghar district, in the state of Jharkhand, India.
+Madhupur Municipal Council, also known as Madhupur Nagar Parishad, is the civic body that governs Madhupur and its surrounding areas in the Madhupur subdivision of Deoghar district, in the state of Jharkhand, India.
 It was established in 1909, making it the oldest municipality in Jharkhand.
 The municipality is divided into 23 wards, each represented by an elected ward councillor.
 It functions under the provisions of the Jharkhand Municipal Act, 2011.

 History

-Madhupur Municipality was officially established on 3 April,1909 by the Government of Bengal through Notification No. 676-M, under the provisions of the Bengal Municipal Act.
+Madhupur Municipal Council was officially established on 3 April,1909 by the Government of Bengal through Notification No. 676-M, under the provisions of the Bengal Municipal Act.
 This made it one of the earliest statutory municipal bodies in the region.
 The town’s development was closely linked to the expansion of the East Indian Railway, which transformed it into a key junction and a popular health resort during the colonial era.
 Its salubrious climate attracted affluent families and officials, leading to the construction of several seasonal residences and public institutions.

 A landmark moment in the municipality’s civic legacy was the visit of Mahatma Gandhi in 1917, when he addressed a public gathering at the Madhupur Town Hall.
 This event is commemorated locally as a historic occasion tied to India’s freedom movement.

-By the 1971 Census, Madhupur Municipality covered an area of 23.31 km² and was divided into 16 wards, managing key civic services such as sanitation, primary education, water supply, and healthcare.
+By the 1971 Census, Madhupur Municipal Council covered an area of 23.31 km² and was divided into 16 wards, managing key civic services such as sanitation, primary education, water supply, and healthcare.

-After the formation of state of Jharkhand on 15 November 2000 under Bihar Reorganisation Act, 2000, Madhupur Municipality became the part of newly created state of Jharkhand.
-At the time of Jharkhand’s creation, the Bihar Municipal Act, 1922 was adapted as the Jharkhand Municipal Act, 2000, which governed Madhupur Municipality along with other urban local bodies of the state.
-Later, with the enactment of the Jharkhand Municipal Act, 2011, the earlier acts ceased to apply and Madhupur Municipality has since been governed under the 2011 Act.
+After the formation of state of Jharkhand on 15 November 2000 under Bihar Reorganisation Act, 2000, Madhupur Municipal Council became the part of newly created state of Jharkhand.
+At the time of Jharkhand’s creation, the Bihar Municipal Act, 1922 was adapted as the Jharkhand Municipal Act, 2000, which governed Madhupur Municipal Council along with other urban local bodies of the state.
+Later, with the enactment of the Jharkhand Municipal Act, 2011, the earlier acts ceased to apply and Madhupur Municipal Council has since been governed under the 2011 Act.

-In 2020, Swachh Survekshan rankings, Madhupur Municipality was recognized for its efforts in sanitation and waste management.
+In 2020, Swachh Survekshan rankings, Madhupur Municipal Council was recognized for its efforts in sanitation and waste management.
 The city was ranked 10th overall in the Swachh Survekshan ranking.
 Additionally, it was also recognized as the "Best City in Citizen Feedback" in the East Zone of India for cities with a population between 50,000 and 1 lakh.

 Demographics

-According to the 2011 Census of India, Madhupur Municipality had a population of 55,238, with 28,889 males and 26,349 females, and consisted of 9,796 households.
+According to the 2011 Census of India, Madhupur Municipal Council had a population of 55,238, with 28,889 males and 26,349 females, and consisted of 9,796 households.

 The literacy rate was recorded at 79.46% with male literacy at 86.46% and female literacy at 71.72%, significantly higher than the state average.
 The sex ratio stood at 912 females per 1,000 males, while the child sex ratio (age 0–6) was 965.
 Approximately 14.2% of the population was under the age of six.

 As of now, the municipality has 23 wards, each represented by an elected municipal councillor.